Surface growth effects on reactive capillary-driven flow: Lattice Boltzmann investigation: 3. Results and Discussion

 For times sufficiently large, Eq.~\ref{eq:washburn} leads to $z(t)\propto t$ and the infiltration rate is given by $K=V_{\mathrm{cap}}H\cos\theta/6L$.
-Thus, this model reproduces correctly the linear dependence of the displacement front with time observed for molten Si and some alloys in porous carbon \cite{nisi,nisi2,euromat_narciso}.
+Thus, this model reproduces correctly the linear dependence of the displacement front with time observed for molten Si and some alloys in porous carbon (Bougiouri et al., 2006; Calderon et al., 2010a; Voytovych et al., 2008).
 Nevertheless, some hypothesis on which the result of Eq.~\ref{eq:washburn} resides are not fulfilled in the experimental systems.
 For example, the liquid and vapor phases do not have approximately the same density.
 In the LB model, the density of both fluids determine the surface tension (see Eqs.~\ref{eq:laplace} and \ref{eq:pressure}).
-In the sequel, we will focus primarily on systems having an equilibrium contact angle around $30^{\circ}$ (see Sec.~\ref{sec:theta}).
-This result is consistent with the experimental results for molten Si and alloys on porous carbon substrates \cite{nisi,nisi2}.
+In the sequel, we will focus primarily on systems having an equilibrium contact angle around $30^{\circ}$ (see Sec.~3.2).
+This result is consistent with the experimental results for molten Si and alloys on porous carbon substrates (Bougiouri et al., 2006; Voytovych et al., 2008).
 Instead, the hypothesis assuming the same viscosity for both fluids is more restricting.
-Indeed, the attempt to increase the ratio between the liquid and vapor phases in the LB model would result in a breakdown of the linear Washburn law \cite{chibarro}.
-This means that the present model only reproduces the macroscopic desired behavior and the effect of the reaction at the contact line is equivalent to the presence, in the capillary, of a second fluid as viscous as the wetting component.
-As a consequence, it follows that the role of the surface reaction between Si and C to form SiC can not be reduced to a simple transition from a non-wetting to a wetting regime at the contact line of the invading front.
+Indeed, the attempt to increase the ratio between the liquid and vapor phases in the LB model would result in a breakdown of the linear Washburn law (Chibbaro, 2008).
+In that respect, it is worthy of mention the fact that for Si alloys, without reaction, spontaneous infiltration does not even occur (Bougiouri et al., 2006).
+It follows that the present model only reproduces the macroscopic desired behavior and the effect of the reaction at the contact line is equivalent to the presence, in the capillary, of a second fluid as viscous as the wetting component.
+As a consequence, this means that the role of the surface reaction between Si and C to form SiC can not be reduced to a simple transition from a non-wetting to a wetting regime at the contact line of the invading front.